Abby Slutsky frequently sells items via online local marketplaces.

 List Your Item During a Prime Shopping Time

 Although people shop at all times of the day, keep in mind that peak times for shopping are generally between 8 p.m. and 9 p.m. at night.
 For many people, this is a quiet time.
-Parents may have had dinner and put children to bed.
+Parents may have had dinner and put their children to bed.
 Do a little research before you post, as this could change.

 Be aware that if you want to post your items for sale in this time frame, some online local markets must approve the posting before potential customers can see it.
 Ask what customary approval times are and submit your posts accordingly.